Results That Matter to Patients

 BH4: Tetrahydrobiopterin; CI: Confidence interval; OR: Odds ratio; Phe: Phenylalanine; PKU: Phenylketonuria; RDA: Recommended daily allowance.

 References: 1.
 SEPHIENCE.
 Package Insert.
 PTC Therapeutics, Inc; 2025.
 2. Muntau AC, Longo N, Ezgu F, et al. Effects of oral sepiapterin on blood Phe concentration in a broad range of patients with phenylketonuria (APHENITY): results of an international, phase 3, randomised, double-blind, placebo-controlled trial.
 Lancet.
 2024;404(10460):1333–1345. doi:10.1016/S0140‐6736(24)01556‐3 3.
 Data on file.
 PTC Therapeutics, Inc; 2025.
+4. van Spronsen F, Peters H, Margvelashvili L, et al. Effect of long-term sepiapterin treatment on dietary phenylalanine tolerance in patients with phenylketonuria: interim results from the Phase 3 APHENITY Extension Study.
+Genet Med.
+Publication accepted Aug, 2025.

 You are now leaving the SEPHIENCE website and will enter a website operated by an independent third party.
 The links to third-party websites contained on this website are provided solely for your convenience.
 PTC Therapeutics does not control the opinions, claims, or comments on any third-party website linked to this website; the policies and practices of those third parties will govern your activities at those websites.